2 Hurt After Wrong-Way Driver Crashed on I-66, Fled: Police

 The driver of the other vehicle was taken to a hospital with injuries that are not life-threatening, Adams said.

-Lanes were closed on I-66 at Lee Highway near Rosslyn, Virginia following the crash.
+Lanes were closed on I-66 at Lee Highway near Rosslyn following the crash.
 Traffic was diverted for a time and lanes reopened about 7 a.m.

 The Secret Service has not identified the injured individuals.
 The Secret Service says neither White House security nor anyone protected by the agency was impacted.